Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Model formulation and analytical approximations

 The simplest and most common approximation to treat spatial correlations in Eq.\,\eqref{eq:denscorr} is to neglect the spatial covariance in the density field,

 which implies that

 Replacing Eq.\,\eqref{eq:mean-field} into \eqref{eq:denscorr}, we obtain

-that is an extension of the Fisher-Kolmogorov equation with nonlocalities in the competition and the growth terms.
+which is an extension of the Fisher-Kolmogorov equation with nonlocalities in the competition and growth terms.
 Defining a change of variables $\mathbf{y} \equiv \mathbf{x}-\mathbf{x}'$ in the first integral of Eq.\,\eqref{eq:PDE-mf} and expanding the density $\langle n(\mathbf{x}-\mathbf{y}) \rangle$ about $\mathbf{x}$ as a Taylor expansion up to second order, Eq.\,\eqref{eq:PDE-mf} reduces to

-which is the nonlocal Fisher KPP equation with a diffusion coefficient defined by the reproduction rate (here absorbed in the scaled time) and the second moment of the dispersal kernel \cite{Murray2007ch11}.
+which is the nonlocal Fisher KPP (Kolmogorov–Petrovsky–Piskunov) equation with a diffusion coefficient defined by the reproduction rate (here absorbed in the scaled time) and the second moment of the dispersal kernel, $\omega_2$ \cite{Murray2007ch11}.
 However, because we are interested in how long-range dispersal influences spatial patterns, we will retain the nonlocal dispersal term.